-Choosing a niche that is profitable is one of the most CRUCIAL steps to becoming a successful affiliate marketer.
+Choosing the best niche for affiliate marketing that is profitable is one of the most CRUCIAL steps to becoming a successful affiliate marketer.

 Your first task is to write down a list of all the things you are good at, all of your skills, and all the things that get your fires burning, no matter how silly, trivial or small they could be.